AdrianAntico/QuickEcharts/README.md

 # QuickEcharts
 Create Echart plots in a single simple function call, with internal data wrangling via polars

+This package is in the early stages.
+The idea is to design it in a similar way to my R package AutoPlots.
+The goal is to make plotting echarts quick and easy and to allow polars to do the heavy data wrangling work under the hood.

 ```python
 # Environment
 import pkg_resources